kutaydemiralay/MNIST-Digit-Classification-using-PCA-and-Classifiers/README.md

 ## Full Report

-The full PDF report is available in the repository: [report.pdf](./report.pdf)
+The full PDF report is available in the repository: [report3.pdf](./report3.pdf)

-## Acknowledgements

-Thanks to Po, Shavey, and Emoji for helpful discussions.
-Special thanks to Professor Eli for lectures, office hours, and code examples.

 ## References